effectivecore/core/readme.md

 File organization
 ---------------------------------------------------------------------

+The correct location of files in the system allows you to determine their purpose without resorting to documentation.

 The directories like "module_*/frontend" contain everything you need for frontend development.
 The directories like "module_*/backend" contain everything you need for backend development.
 The directories like "module_*/data" contain NoSQL-data.